The Methodology

 Company Context

 Parses your company, initiative, and scope.
-Identifies competitors from public sources.
-Tests initial assumptions about market position.
+Classifies the business model (B2B, B2C, platform, marketplace, and so on) to shape every downstream module.
+Identifies competitors from public sources and tests initial assumptions about market position.
 Sets the frame for every module that follows.

 Ideal Customer Profile